Soap: Ancient China

 A detergent similar to soap was manufactured in ancient China from the seeds of Gleditsia sinensis.
 Another traditional detergent is a mixture of pig pancreas and plant ash called zhuyizi (猪胰子 (豬胰子, zhūyízǐ)).
-True soap, made of animal fat, did not appear in China until the modern era.
+Soap made of animal fat did not appear in China until the modern era.
 Soap-like detergents were not as popular as ointments and creams.

-Middle East
+Islamic Golden Age

 Hard toilet soap with a pleasant smell was produced in the Middle East during the Islamic Golden Age, when soap-making became an established industry.
 Recipes for soap-making are described by Muhammad ibn Zakariya al-Razi (c.
 865–925), who also gave a recipe for producing glycerine from olive oil.
 In the Middle East, soap was produced from the interaction of fatty oils and fats with alkali.
 In Syria, soap was produced using olive oil together with alkali and lime.
 Soap was exported from Syria to other parts of the Muslim world and to Europe.

 A 12th-century document describes the process of soap production.
 It mentions the key ingredient, alkali, which later became crucial to modern chemistry, derived from al-qaly or "ashes".

-By the 13th century, the manufacture of soap in the Middle East had become virtually industrialized, with sources in Nablus, Fes, Damascus, and Aleppo.
+By the 13th century, the manufacture of soap in the Middle East had become a major cottage industry, with sources in Nablus, Fes, Damascus, and Aleppo.

 Medieval Europe

 Soapmakers in Naples were members of a guild in the late sixth century (then under the control of the Eastern Roman Empire), and in the eighth century, soap-making was well known in Italy and Spain.
 The Carolingian capitulary De Villis, dating to around 800, representing the royal will of Charlemagne, mentions soap as being one of the products the stewards of royal estates are to tally.
 The lands of Medieval Spain were a leading soapmaker by 800, and soapmaking began in the Kingdom of England about 1200.
 Soapmaking is mentioned both as "women's work" and as the produce of "good workmen" alongside other necessities, such as the produce of carpenters, blacksmiths, and bakers.

 In Europe, soap in the 9th century was produced from animal fats and had an unpleasant smell.
 This changed when olive oil began to be used in soap formulas instead, after which much of Europe's soap production moved to the Mediterranean olive-growing regions.
 Hard toilet soap was introduced to Europe by Arabs and gradually spread as a luxury item.
 It was often perfumed.

-By the 15th century, the manufacture of soap in the Christendom had become virtually industrialized, with sources in Antwerp, Castile, Marseille, Naples and Venice.
+By the 15th century, the manufacture of soap in Christendom often took place on an industrial scale, with sources in Antwerp, Castile, Marseille, Naples and Venice.